 *Unless selected for file verification by Suffolk or the federal government.
 You will be notified by the Office of Financial Aid if additional information to complete your aid application file is needed.

 A FAFSA option enables the student to authorize the IRS to transfer tax information from the IRS database directly to the student's FAFSA.
-This IRS data retrieval process became available on February 3, 2013.
-All students who are able should use this method to supply schools with 2012 tax information.
-For electronic tax filers the service will be able to access tax information 2 weeks after filing.
-For paper form tax filers the service is available 6-8 weeks after filing.
-Please note we do not need paper copies of the student's 2012 federal tax returns.
+This IRS data retrieval process will be available as of February 7, 2016.
+All students who are able should use this method to supply schools with tax information, as the 2017-18 FAFSA is based on 2015 federal income tax information.
+Please note that we do not collect paper copies of the student's federal tax returns.

 Prospective LL.M. students interested in borrowing federal loans should submit the following document:

-Please refer to "New Student" Financial Aid application process for further details on the FAFSA and federal income tax information requirements.
+Please refer to "New Students" Financial Aid application process for further details on the FAFSA and federal income tax information requirements.

 Students may apply for federal loans at any time throughout the fall and spring semesters, provided the student is enrolled at least half-time.
-To receive federal loans, students must be accepted for admission and have a complete financial aid file.
+To receive federal loans, students must be accepted for admission, meet all eligibility requirements and have a complete financial aid file.

 Returning students must complete the aid application process each year.
 To reapply for assistance, all required forms must be received by April 1st*.
 Applications received after that date will be reviewed for a Federal Stafford Loan and will be considered for Suffolk grants and loans as funding permits.